ciur/papermerge/docs/source/setup/manual_way.rst

 project is called a *virtual environment*.
 Let's create a python virtual environment and name it ``.venv``::

-$ python3 -m venv .venv
+$ python3 -m venv .venv --system-site-packages

 .. note::